“State-of-the-art modern jazz at the highest level" - The Australian

-The band has enjoyed success from their four critically acclaimed albums South Coasting (Jazzgroove Records), Chellowdene, Garfish, and Tiro, as well as extensive touring and festival appearances over the past ten years, performing at the Love Supreme, Edinburgh, Glasgow and Jazzahead!
+The band has enjoyed success from their six critically acclaimed albums South Coasting (Jazzgroove Records), Chellowdene, Garfish, and Tiro, The Vampires Meet Lionel Loueke, Pacifica, as well as extensive touring and festival appearances over the past ten years, performing at the Love Supreme, Edinburgh, Glasgow and Jazzahead!
 Festivals in the UK and Europe, as well as every major jazz festival in Australia.

 The Vampires’ music builds on the rich history of piano-less jazz quartets with a unique twist, adopting reggae, balkan, afrobeat and latin rhythms in unexpected ways.
 The dual saxophone and trumpet melodic lines have a strong sense of dialogue and emotional range – from exciting to soothing.
 The band draws on many influences, but have been compared to the likes of early Ornette Coleman, the Catholics, Bob Marley and John Zorn/Dave Douglas’ Masada.